No products in the basket.

 - The first, of calm and melancholy character immerses us in an atmosphere of calm, solemnity and respect.

-– After hearing the first theme, a second breaks off completely with the feeling of the first section of the work.
+- After hearing the first theme, a second breaks off completely with the feeling of the first section of the work.
 This second theme has a more martial character, charged with emotion and strength.
-The use of the trills in the woodwinds, creating certain dissonance, makes this moment much more painful and penetrating, injecting an extra dose of strength and energy.
+The use of the trills in the woodwinds and strings, creating certain dissonance, makes this moment much more painful and penetrating, injecting an extra dose of strength and energy.

 - After this section, comes the calm.
 The third theme takes us to an intimate place, with just a rhythmic accompaniment in the woodwinds without the support of the basses, both lead us to the final part of the work, in which this theme returns with a much more triumphant and martial character.